Skip to Content

 pharmacy

-Purchasing medicine on land is also a good option for guests that have a toothache as there are no dentists onboard cruise ships.
+Purchasing medicine on land is also a good option for guests who have a toothache as there are no dentists onboard cruise ships.

 To learn more about cruise ship dentists, including where you’d be able to find a dentist, check out this post: